 This is one of the most difficult tasks families and dementia caregivers face: balancing safety needs with their loved ones’ desire to make their own choices.
 Becoming impaired by dementia does not take away the desire to live life in a way that feels fulfilling.
 It only takes away the ability to do so.

 It’s tempting to think that moving a confused parent into an assisted living facility or memory care unit will solve all safety problems, but it won’t.
 Moving a loved one with dementia merely exchanges one set of problems for another.
-If you consider the dangers inherent in housing a large number of cognitively impaired people in a building with constant staff turnover, you’ll realize that keeping someone at home with personalized care is safer.
+If you consider the dangers inherent in housing a large number of cognitively impaired people in a building with constant staff turnover, you’ll realize that keeping someone with dementia at home with personalized care is safer.
 It’s not possible to keep everyone at home, but in a private home it is easier to control the environment and ensure safety, with proper supervision and support.

 When people can continue to live at home in familiar surroundings, muscle memory and automatic thinking scripts (the mindlessness tools) help them carry on with basic functions, like finding a snack in the kitchen or getting to the bathroom in the night.
 They will function at a higher level for longer.
 And, being at home with caregivers who ensure continued involvement in favorite activities will preserve quality of life and a sense of self-hood longer than participating in group activities aimed at the average senior’s needs.